docutils/docutils/sandbox/paultremblay/docs/rst/howto.rst

 * odd page of the table of contents section
 * even page of the table of contents section

+These headers and footers can be formatted all at once, using the ``'header'`` and ``'footer'`` identifiers.
+By default, these headers and footers are all centered.
+However, each inidividua header and footer can be customized, as shown below.

 Create a different header for the first and subsequent pages
 -------------------------------------------------------------